humdrum-tools/humdrum-documentation/guide/ch08/index.md

 valuable features of the shell.

 In UNIX environments, many different shells have been developed over the years.
-The original UNIX shell was the *C-shell* \-- a shell whose syntax is similar to the C programming language.
+The original UNIX shell was the *C-shell* &mdash; a shell whose syntax is similar to the C programming language.
 A later shell was developed by Stephen Bourne and is known as the *Bourne shell.*
-Subsequent improvements by David Korn resulted in the *Korn shell.* The Bourne shell was improved in light of many features introduced in the Korn shell, and resulted in the *Bourne Again Shell* \-- known as *Bash*.
+Subsequent improvements by David Korn resulted in the *Korn shell.* The Bourne shell was improved in light of many features introduced in the Korn shell, and resulted in the *Bourne Again Shell* &mdash; known as *Bash*.
 The Korn and Bash shells are the most popular and powerful of the current generation of shells.
 Although they were originally developed for the UNIX operating system, these shells are also available